General-Meow/ActiveStandardsTest/README.md

 # ActiveStandardsTest
 Calculate days between dates.

+to run: ./gradlew run
+to run tests: ./gradlew test

 Decisions made:
 - Task is very procedural so didnt need to use inheritance
 - chose not to use an DI